btorpey/btorpey.github.io/content/clocks.md

 The problem with inter-machine timing is that, by definition, you're dealing with (at least) two different clock sources.
-(Unless of course you are timing round-trip intervals -- if that's the case, you're lucky).
-And the problem with having two clock sources is described somewhat amusingly by Segal's law: "A man with a watch knows what time it is.
-A man with two watches is never sure".
+(Unless of course you are timing round-trip intervals -- if that's the case, you're lucky).
+And the problem with having two clock sources is described somewhat amusingly by Segal's law: "A man with a watch knows what time it is.
+A man with two watches is never sure".

 For inter-machine timings, you're pretty much stuck with the CLOCK_REALTIME clock source (the source for gettimeofday), since you presumably need a clock